-Scratch orgs are like normal orgs, except that they expire after 7 days and can be created very quickly.
-Scratch orgs are useful for running your Apex code and tests in a real environment and testing that your deployments will work on an org that isn’t critical and can be forgotten about.
+Scratch orgs are like normal orgs, except that they are short-lived (by default, they expire after seven days, although you can set the duration to between 1 and 30 days) and can be created very quickly.
+Scratch orgs are useful for running your Apex code and tests in an environment that’s realistic and clean, and for testing that your deployments will work using an org that isn’t critical and can be forgotten about.

 Gearset’s SFDX scratch org support

-Within Gearset, anyone can now create, compare and deploy to SFDX scratch orgs in a matter of clicks.
-Simply choose the org type, click create, and you're ready to start building and testing your code in a clean environment.
+Within Gearset, anyone can create, compare, and deploy metadata and data to or from SFDX scratch orgs in a matter of clicks.
 You can even log into the orgs with a click for easy UI-based modifications.
 It’s all the power of DX, without the command line.

 Enabling and connecting a Dev Hub

-To create scratch orgs, you have to first enable and connect a Dev Hub org, which acts as a “master org” that controls all of the scratch orgs.
-From that Dev Hub you can create and delete scratch orgs, which will all be linked to that Dev Hub until they expire.
+To create scratch orgs, you must first enable and connect a Dev Hub org, which acts as a ‘master org’ that controls all the scratch orgs.
+Then, from that Dev Hub, you can create and delete scratch orgs — all of which will be linked to that Dev Hub until they expire.

-- You first need an org to act as your Dev Hub, and to do that you must enable a Dev Hub inside Salesforce (for information on how to do this take a look at their support guide).
+You first need to enable Dev Hub for a Salesforce org, using the Salesforce user interface.
+(For information on how to do this, take a look at their support guide.)